davew-msft/notebooks-everywhere/README.md

 this is a great example for model explainability and "tells a story"

 https://github.com/microsoft/MLOps/tree/master/examples/explainability
-move this area to this repo

-Let's build a model to help HR figure out better ways to retain employees!
+move this area to this repo (done) video demo is near the end:  https://mybuild.techcommunity.microsoft.com/sessions/77150?source=sessions Let's build a model to help HR figure out better ways to retain employees!

 train-deploy-explainer.ipynb

+[Machine Learning Tutorial Notebook](ML-tutorial/Machine-Learning-Tutorial.ipynb).  **Does this display in gitlab/gh?**

+Discuss *magics*
+Save data with notebook or without